SLASH2NL/bolcom/docs/Api/OrdersApi.md

 Ship order item

 Ship a single order item within a customer order by providing shipping information.
 If you purchased a shipping label you should add the shippingLabelId to this message and leave the transport element empty.
-If you will ship the item(s) using your own transporter method you must omit the shippingLabelId entirely and fill in the transport element with the fields from GET shipping labels.
+If you will ship the item using your own transporter method you must omit the shippingLabelId entirely and fill in the transport element with the fields from GET shipping labels.

 ### Example